-In the event that a change to the electoral system has been selected in Referendum 1, a further third referendum would be held following four UK general elections conducted under the newly selected PR system, chosen in Referendum 2 (X).
+In the event that a change to the electoral system has been selected in Referendums 1 and 2, a further third referendum would be held following four UK general elections conducted under the newly selected PR system, chosen in Referendum 2 (X).

-i) Do you want to retain (X) or change to another electoral system?
+i) Do you wish to retain (X) or change to another electoral system?

 2) Change to an alternative system

-ii) If the UK votes to change electoral system, which do you select?
+ii) If the UK votes to change the electoral system, which do you prefer?

 2) The previously unselected PR system (MMP or STV)